Carlosaj18/Love-Language-App/README.md

 ![Product Name Screen Shot][product-screenshot]

-It is a project that seeks to generate a centralization of legal documents at hand.
-Where you can download our templates, and use right after.
-You will have all your documents organized.
+It is a project that seeks to learn to understand how others feel love.
+It help you with some ideas to learn to love your love ones.

 Here's why:
-* We value your time.
-Your time should be focused on creating something amazing.
-We will handle your legal documents needs.
+* Relationships don't have to be complicated.
-* You shouldn't be doing the same tasks over and over like creating legal documents from scratch
+* When we feel disconnected from the people we care about, life is a lonely place
-* You should implement DRY principles to the rest of your life :smile:
+* 5 Love Languages® is a simple and effective way to strengthen your connections, so you can experience greater joy and harmony in all of your relationships :smile:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>